Nuno Mendes: The wonderkid left-back with Ronaldinho's skills on Man Utd's radar | Goal.com

 Check out football's latest wonderkids with NxGn:

-It was around that time that he was being converted from his initial position as a No.10 or wide forward into a left-back, with it felt his speed and selfless attitude combined with his attacking instincts would make him the ideal modern full-back.
+It was around that time that he was being converted from his initial position as a number 10 or wide forward into a left-back, with it felt his speed and selfless attitude combined with his attacking instincts would make him the ideal modern full-back.

 There were some teething problems, with Sporting's youth coaches having since admitted they considered allowing him to leave as he struggled with the transition.